-In previous studies, electron density distribution of chemicals has been used to find the initial positions of OH radical attack in oxidation (Watanabe et al., 2003; Jung et al., 5 2010; Heimstad et al., 2009).
-A higher electron density indicates more electrons in the bonds, resulting in electrophilic reaction (Horikoshi et al., 2004; Kaneco et al., 2006).
-In this study, the electron density of pharmaceuticals was examined to find the initial transformation position in various transformation mechanisms including biological process and photochemical oxidations.
-In a previous study, Park et al. (2009) suggested that the hydrolysis reaction at the amide and urea functional groups may lead to the biological transformation of carbamazepine.
+3.3 Effect of electron density on transformation of carbamazepine into metabolites electrons in the bonds, resulting in electrophilic reaction (Horikoshi et al., 2004; Kaneco et al., 2006).
+In this study, electron density of pharmaceutical was examined to find the initial transformation position in various transformation mechanisms including biological process and photochemical oxidations.
+In previous study, Park et al. (2009) suggested that hydrolysis reaction at the amide and urea functional groups may lead to the biological transformation of carbamazepine.
 Frontier electron density of carbamazepine calculated by MOPAC, Scigress software is shown in Table 5.
 Radical frontier density, the averaged value of nucleophilic frontier density and electrophilic frontier density, are used in this study.
-Based on the electron density of carbamazepine, the carbaon bonds between C1 and C2 showed the largest frontier electron density (0.208 and 0.214, respectively).
+Based on the electron density of carbamazepine, the carbon bonds between C1 and C2 showed the largest frontier electron density (0.208 and 0.214, respectively).
 This electron rich carbon bond of the olefin structure may provide the initial position of oxidation.
 Prevalent occurrence of specific carbamazepine metabolites such as CBZ-EP, CBZ-10OH, and CBZ-DiOH in environment are presumably related with this oxidation pathway.
-Unfortunately, with other metabolites it was difficult to find a relationship between transformation and electron density.
-However, electron density of chemicals is still believed to be a key parameter to elucidate unknown pathway in various processes, especially in the oxidation process.
+However, other metabolites were difficult to find a relationship between transformation and electron density.
+The reason for this low relationship is thought that there might be some other different preferred transformation pathways depending on the intrinsic property of chemicals rather than electron density derived transformation.
+However, electron density of chemicals is still believed as a key parameter to elucidate unknown pathway in various processes, especially in oxidation process.